LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 ```

 The other common RDP APIs failure scenario is the application sends the request message to RDP without the access token in the HTTP request header.
 However, the *access token* is one of the ```rdp_request_search_explore()``` method required parameters.
 If the access token is not presented (None or Empty), the method raises the TypeError exception and does not send an HTTP request message to the RDP.
 The ```test_request_search_explore_none_empty()``` method is the one that covers this test case.
-There is also a ```test_request_search_explore_invalid_json()``` test case method in the file that demonstrates how to test invalid JSON request message scenario.
+There is also a ```test_request_search_explore_invalid_json()``` test case method in the file that demonstrates how to test an invalid JSON request message scenario.

 That covers the Discovery Search Explore service test cases.
-If you are interested in RDP ESG service test cases, please check the ```test_request_esg_xxx``` methods which have the same testing and mocking logic as all previous cases that I have mentions above.
+If you are interested in RDP ESG service test cases, please check the ```test_request_esg_xxx``` methods which have the same testing and mocking logic as all previous cases that I have mentioned above.

 ### <a id="pytest_mark"></a>Bonus: Pytest Markers

 Now we come to one of the most unique features of pytest, the *markers*.
-The pytest framework supports test case metadata setting known as *markers* (```pytest.mark```).
-The markers are used by plugins, and are commonly used to run or skip tests with specific marker.
+The pytest framework supports test case metadata settings known as *markers* (```pytest.mark```).
+The markers are used by plugins and are commonly used to run or skip tests with specific markers.
 Here are some of the builtin markers:
 - *skip*: always skip a test function
 - *skipif* - skip a test function if a certain condition is met
 - *xfail* - produce an “expected failure” outcome if a certain condition is met
 - *parametrize* - perform multiple calls to the same test function.

 The framework also supports [custom markers](https://docs.pytest.org/en/7.1.x/example/markers.html#working-with-custom-markers) to match the project's requirement too.
-Once the custom markers has been set, developers can run ```pytest -m <mark>``` for run test specific tests.
+Once the custom markers have been set, developers can run ```pytest -m <mark>```to run test-specific tests.

 To create custom markers, the first thing you need to do is define your markers for grouping test cases in the ```pytest.ini``` configuration file as follows: